Leody Taveras Preview, Player Props: Rangers vs. Mariners

 Leody Taveras At The Plate

-- Among qualified batters, he ranks 46th in batting average, while his on-base percentage ranks 101st and he is 87th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 43rd, his on-base percentage ranks 100th, and he is 80th in the league in slugging.

+- Taveras has picked up a hit in 90 of 140 games this year, with multiple hits 37 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.